anagha-google/composer2-basic-orchestration/02-prerequisites.md

 ## 5. Implement organizational policies

-Applicable for Google Customer Engineers working in Argolis-
+Applicable for Google Customer Engineers working in Argolis; Modify/Apply/may not apply for your environment - check with your administrator.

 a) Create variables for use further in the rest of project in cloud shell<br>
 Covered in section 1.0